Antioch School of Law: Founding and educational philosophy

-The school, in fact, was envisioned as more than a law school - it was to be a public interest law firm with teacher-lawyers and student-advocates providing pro bono legal services to the poor and others who were unable to obtain representation.
+The school, in fact, was envisioned as more than a law school.
+It was to be a public interest law firm with teacher-lawyers and student-advocates providing pro bono legal services to the poor and others who were unable to obtain representation.
 The intent was to create an intense combination of learning and practice.
 New students also spent their first eight weeks, later reduced to two weeks at the school living with families in Washington's slums to get an understanding of the legal needs and institutional barriers of the people whom the students would soon be representing.
 This was part of the school's effort to inculcate in its students the passion to eradicate injustice in society.
+When it closed, Antioch School of Law had handled over 10,000 public-interest cases.

 From the beginning, Antioch's approach to admissions was far less test-score oriented than most other law schools.
 The Cahns said they wanted "good" students as well as "bright" ones.
 They sought students who were more mature and had life experience which demonstrated competency and capacity to initiate and complete tasks in support of social justice.
 The class gender balance in the incoming class of 1975 was 50/50 men to women, (average female law school admissions at the time was less than 10%) and about 35 percent persons of color and other minorities, with an average age in the late 20s with many students who had successful pre-law school careers.
 They recognized that not only do those who lack a conventional cultural or educational background have the potential to become good lawyers, they often, uniquely, have the motivation and life experiences to become great advocates for change and social justice.
 Antioch provided many students an opportunity to attend law school that they probably would not have been afforded otherwise.

 In addition to its professional degree program, which led to the Juris Doctor degree, permitting graduates to seek licensure as attorneys in all American jurisdictions, the school also initially offered an advanced degree program leading to the Masters of Law (LLM) in Trial Advocacy and later a Masters in the Arts of Teaching (MAT) in clinical legal education.
 In addition, Antioch School of Law offered an M.A. in Legal Studies, one of the first law schools to do so in the 1980s and a number of paralegal programs.